 One taste of this easy chicken casserole will tell you why it's so popular.
 And it doesn't hurt that it's made with only 6 ingredients.
 The crunchy, buttery Ritz cracker top and bottom crust offer surprising flavor and texture, and the rich and creamy sauce is unbelievably easy.
+You may omit the bottom layer of crackers if you'd like to cut the calories.

 The casserole takes no more than 10 minutes to put together, and it bakes to perfection in about 30 to 40 minutes.
 It isn't a colorful casserole, but other ingredients may be added to the chicken mixture.
 Or serve it along with a green vegetable or sliced fresh tomatoes.

-I used two 9-ounce bags of Perdue fully cooked roasted chicken breast strips.
+The pictured recipe was made with two 9-ounce bags of Perdue fully cooked roasted chicken breast strips.
 The shortcut made the recipe prep even easier.
 Or use thawed frozen chicken breast strips in the dish.

 The creamy chicken is fabulous with hot cooked noodles or rice, too.